BrianD147/Emerging-Tech-Assignment/README.md

 ## Running the python script

 The python script, contained in the digit-recognition folder, can be run either from the top of the digit-recognition notebook, or can be run from console by navigating into the digit-recognition folder, and running "python digitrec.py"

+The program will explain itself, giving the user the option to either train the model more, or use it in it's current state.
+It will also offer to either use random digits from the test dataset, or allow the user to select there own image and test from that.

+*Note: There are handwritten digit images included in a seperate folder, if the user doesn't have there own images to test with*